Skip to content

 Disclosure: This post contains affiliate links, meaning that if you make a purchase after clicking through, SelfEducatingFamily will receive a small commission at no extra cost to you.

-4 Key points about Handicraft
+4 Key Points about Handicraft

 1. Keep it within the child’s compass.
 This is both a Sloyd principle and CM principle.